sungnyun/MixCo-Mixup-Contrastive/README.md

 ### Experiments

-1. In `./experiments/` directory, there are `.sh` files which include the commands that can reproduce our experimental results.
+1. In `moco/experiments/` and `simclr/scripts`, there are `.sh` files which include the commands that can reproduce our experimental results.
 Open and set the configs.
 ```sh
 data_path="[your_data_path]"
 exp_name="[experiment_name]"